-A consistent whole school approach to the development of student ILPs, PLPs and PLAN tracking was implemented.
+A consistent whole school approach to the development of student ILPs, PLPs and PLAN tracking was refined.
 Time was allocated to ensure student plans were monitored and regularly updated.
-PLAN data was also regularly updated and used to direct future teaching.
+PLAN data was updated in five week cycles and used to direct future teaching.